sst/guide/_chapters/using-apple-to-add-authentication-to-a-serverless-app.md

 Once you click **Next**, the dialog will change back to how it was originally.
 Click **Done** to close the dialog.

+TODO: SHOW SCREENSHOTS WITH CONTINUE AND SAVE.
+DOESN'T WORK WITHOUT IT

 Click **Continue** on the Edit Services ID page.
 You’ll see a summary of the Services ID displayed.
 Click **Save**.

 ![Services ID Summary](https://i.imgur.com/0X9tuz6.png)